Lawn Mowing Best Practices

 If you’re wondering how to make your grass thicker and fuller, you’ve come to the right place!
 The experts at Ecolawn have put together a guide for best lawn mowing practices and how to make your lawn so soft, you’ll wiggle your toes in it.

-Using a dull lawn mower blade rips at the blades of turf grass, leaving a ragged edge that turns brown.
-That ragged-cut grass is an open wound where lawn diseases can enter the plant and cause serious damage to the individual turf plant, which in turn can spread from your lawn to trees or shrubs.
+Using a dull lawn mower blade rips at the blades of turf grass, leaving a ragged edge that turns white.
+That ragged-cut grass is an open wound where lawn diseases can enter the plant and cause serious damage to the individual turf plant.

 How to Tell if Your Blades Need Replacing

 A day or so after mowing, take a close look at an individual grass blade.
 The cut edge should be a straight line.
 If the cut edge is ragged with what looks like tiny strings sticking out, your blade needs to be sharpened.

 - Leaf blade A demonstrates what a leaf blade should look like after mowing with a sharp blade.